The Rabbit House: Theatre Release

+OTT Release

+After its theatrical run and festival screenings, The Rabbit House was released for digital streaming on Prasar Bharati’s WAVES OTT platform on 5 February.
+The film became available to audiences across the globe through the public broadcaster’s OTT service.

 Reception

+'The Rabbit House' Received 25 international awards.

 The film received a mix response from film critics.
 The Times of India gave it 2.5 star out of 5.
 Bru Times gave it 4 stars out of 5.